dave/dst/README.md

 ### Status

 This is an experimental package under development, so the API and behaviour is expected to change frequently.
-However I'm now inviting people to use it and give feedback.
+However I'm now inviting people to try it out and give feedback.

 ### Chat?